2 km away from Tubre in the Val Monastero valley, already on Swiss territory, there’s a famous World Heritage site

 Above the vault, scenes from the life of King David (Old Testament) can be seen, furthermore numerous scenes from the New Testament can be found.
 The life of Jesus is shown starting at his childhood until his return at the Last Judgment.
 One scene sequence was brought to the Swiss State Museum in Zürich in 1908/09, the other frescoes were exposed with help of the nuns between 1947 and 1951.
 The Church of the Holy Cross, a Carolingian jewel, however, was restored in 2018, and is now open to the public again (on certain dates).

 In 1969, the Pro St. John Abbey Foundation was founded to save the frescoes from ruin.
 Still today, nuns live in the complex - in the meantime declared a World Heritage site - and offer a spot of ease and reflection in their guest house.
 Some of the Romanesque pictures from 1200 can be seen in the Convent Museum in a more than 1,000 years old fortified tower.
-In December 2024, "Bun Viadi", the exhibition at the museum, will make space for the new permanent exhibition "Paths from and to Müstair".
+In December 2024, "Bun Viadi", the exhibition at the museum, has made space for the new permanent exhibition "Paths from and to Müstair".
 And how to reach the abbey?
 Is is located along the state road, a parking space can be found on the opposite side of the road.
 The PostBus (Zernes - Malles) stops across from the building.
 Also the bike tour to the Engadine via the Forno Pass leads past it.

 Contact info